 In June, 2014 we began a new era as Broward Technical Colleges.
 In an unprecedented vote, the School Board unanimously approved the name changes of all three centers from Technical Centers to Atlantic Technical College, McFatter Technical College and Sheridan Technical College.
 Also, in August 2014 Sheridan Technical High School opened as a school of choice utilizing a four-year phase-in process, expanding one grade level at a time.
 That is, in the first year of operation (2014-2015) enrollment will consist of a 9th grade class of one hundred fifty (150) students, with a grade level added each year thereafter.
 Full enrollment of grades 9 to 12 will be accomplished in the 2017-2018 school year with an enrollment ceiling of 600 students, school-wide, and no greater than 150 students per grade level.

 As a result of continuing expansion and enhancement, it is possible for Sheridan Technical College & Technical High School to offer training to over 3,000 full-time and part-time high school and adult students.
 Over 50 full-time and part-time job preparatory and supplemental programs are offered with state-of-the-art equipment.
-Sheridan has had six (6) directors at the helm since its inception: Glenn S. Sanderson, Gene Horne, Ann Robb, Dr. Horace F. McLeod, Mariann Jensen, and D. Robert Boegli.
+Sheridan has had seven (7) directors at the helm since its inception: Glenn S. Sanderson, Gene Horne, Ann Robb, Dr. Horace F. McLeod, Mariann Jensen, D. Robert Boegli. and Thomas A. Moncilovich.